The study of political economy, and political science, can be distinguished from the study of economics/econometrics because of it’s focus on:

 This theory was based on US data from 1913-1948.
 It built upon Robert Solow’s (1956) theory of a “balanced growth path”.

 Economists increasing assumed that all the core economic variables in society: output, incomes, profits, wages, capital, asset prices, would progress at the same pace.
-In the end, everyone would benefit from strong economic growth.

 This was the opposite conclusion to Ricardo and Marx’s assumption of an inegalitarian spiral built into the process of capitalist development.